Yorkshire Wildlife Park: Project Polar

+Yorkshire Wildlife Park – "Project Polar" enclosure.

 Opened in August 2014, Project Polar houses six male polar bears named Pixel, Nissan, Nobby, Hamish, Indie and Yuma.
 These were the only polar bears in an English zoo until Peak Wildlife Park announced the arrival of three polar bears in July 2023.
 The largest enclosure is ten acres in size and features two pools, the largest of which is eight metres deep and contains 25.5 million gallons of water.
 This is one of the largest polar bear enclosures in the world and one of the few zoos to house the species in the UK as of 2020.

 In 2021, the Rescue and Rehabilitation Centre was converted into a Project Polar 2.
 The two-part exhibit houses female Polar Bear Flocke and one of her three cubs, Tala.
 (The other two cubs from Flocke are Indy and Yuma, who have since moved over to the bachelor paddocks.)
 The family arrived from Antibes and bring the number of Polar Bears at the park to eight – making YWP the largest holder of the species outside of Canada.